MyreMylar/pygame_gui/docs/source/index.rst

  - A window stack that will let you keep a bunch of moveable windows of 'stuff' around and correctly sorted.

- - As closely respecting of the pygame way of doing things as I could get away with.
+ - As closely respecting of the pygame way of doing things as possible.

 Getting Started
 ---------------

-Try our :ref:`quick-start` here.
-Or you could have a rifle through the `examples project <https://github.com/MyreMylar/pygame_gui_examples>`_ over on GitHub to see some of the stuff the library can do.
+Try our :ref:`quick-start` here if you are new to Pygame GUI.
+Check out the :ref:`theme-guide` if you want to learn how to style your GUI.
+Or you could have a rifle through the `examples project <https://github.com/MyreMylar/pygame_gui_examples>`_ over on GitHub to see some of the stuff the library can do in action.

 Table of contents